Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 • Retaining moisture as concrete gains strength

-• Delaying shrinkage till concrete can resist shrinkage cracks
+• Delaying shrinkage till the concrete can resist shrinkage cracks

 • Giving concrete strength, durability, water tightness & wear resistance